Hans Küng

 Hans Küng (/de/; 19 March 1928 – 6 April 2021) was a Swiss Catholic priest, theologian, and author.
-From 1995 he was president of the Foundation for a Global Ethic (Stiftung Weltethos).
+He was a leading and often controversial figure in modern Catholic thought, known for his critique of papal infallibility and his advocacy of a re-examination of Catholic doctrine.
+He served as a theological adviser (peritus) at the Second Vatican Council (1962–1965) and was Professor of Ecumenical Theology at the University of Tübingen from 1960 until his retirement in 1996.

-Küng was ordained a priest in 1954, joined the faculty of the University of Tübingen in 1960, and served as a theological adviser during the Second Vatican Council.
-In 1978, after he rejected the doctrine of papal infallibility, he was not allowed to continue teaching as a Catholic theologian, but he remained at Tübingen as a professor of ecumenical theology until he retired with the title professor emeritus in 1996.
-He remained a Catholic priest until his death.
-He supported the spiritual substance of religion, while questioning traditional dogmatic Christianity.
-He published Christianity and the world religions: paths of dialogue with Islam, Hinduism, and Buddhism in 1986, wrote Dying with Dignity together with Walter Jens in 1998, and signed the appeal Church 2011, The Need for a New Beginning.
-He was awarded honorific doctorates internationally, and received numerous awards including the Otto Hahn Peace Medal in 2008.
+His views led to prolonged conflict with Church authorities, and in 1979 the Vatican revoked his authorization to teach Catholic theology.
+Küng later focused on interreligious dialogue and global ethics, serving as president of the Foundation for a Global Ethic from 1995.
+He remained a Catholic priest throughout his life and received numerous honors, including the Otto Hahn Peace Medal in 2008.

 Life and work

 Education

 Küng was born in Sursee, Canton of Lucerne.
 He was the eldest of seven siblings; his father managed a shoe store.
 He studied philosophy and theology at the Pontifical Gregorian University in Rome and was ordained in 1954.
 He said his first Mass in St. Peter's Basilica preaching to the Swiss guard, many of whom he knew personally.
 He continued his education in various European institutions, including the Sorbonne and the Institut Catholique de Paris, where he obtained a doctorate in theology in 1957.
 He then did pastoral work in Lucerne for two years.
 At the invitation of Karl Barth, he delivered a lecture on the prospects for reform of the Catholic Church—he was very optimistic—just a week before Pope John XXIII announced his plans for a council in January 1959.